Safety in Online Dating

 - Always Meet in a Public Place – As you’re planning your first in-person date, remember to always meet in a public place.
 Should you feel any pressure to meet in a private location, stress the importance of wanting to meet in public for the first couple dates.
 If they continue to push the subject, re-evaluate meeting in person and/or end the conversation entirely.

 - Tell Someone About Your Plans – One of the most crucial steps is to let a trusted friend or family member know the details of your date: where you’re meeting, what time, the number to the establishment, etc. There are never too many details to share when it comes to your safety.
-Using the UrSafe app is free, easy and will allow you to share your location with a friend.

 - Keep Private Details Private, For Now – It’s always exciting getting to know someone new and sharing personal details about yourself and your immediate circle seems natural.
 On those first initial dates, keep private details private.
 This can include (but is not limited to) your last name, address, social handles and frequent spots you hang out until you’ve both built up enough trust.